 A Rags to Riches Plot

 The bulk of this books’ turmoil comes in the form of Christie and Jefferson running away after the rape.
-It’s kind of a riches to rags plot because Christie steals money and they waste it on a bus trip to New York to find Christie’s real father.
+It’s kind of a riches to rags plot because Christie steals money and they waste it on a bus trip to New York to find Christie’s real father, Michael Sutton.
 Christie wastes a bunch of coins calling all the Michael Sutton’s in New York so they can go and live with him.

 Christie and Jefferson show up at Michael’s apartment only to discover that he isn’t doing so well:

-I waited patiently for this scene (as it took up a bulk of the book’s synopsis on the back) but it took like five pages?
+I waited patiently for this scene (as it took up a bulk of the book’s synopsis!) but it took like five pages?
 Christie relays her biological relationship to Michael.
 She tells him about the fire that killed her parents, but Michael’s insistent that they can’t stay with him because he has no right to take custody of them.
 For once, he’s the smart one, but of course, he’s also gotta be a bit smarmy, too.
 He’s got problems with the IRS, see?

 “After a few years, when you’re eighteen, or when you’ve gotten your inheritance, you’ll call me and I’ll come out,” he said, smiling.
 “Sure.
 We’ll have a real father-daughter relationship then, okay?”